raafik980/raafik980.github.io/_tabs/about me.md

   * <u>Collaboration</u>: [Dr. Musthafa Ottakam Thotiyil](https://www.iiserpune.ac.in/research/department/chemistry/people/faculty/regular-faculty/muhammed-musthafa/304)
   * <u>Description</u>: In this project, we are exploring how modifications to the electrode surface might influence the electrostatic effects of the electric double layer (EDL) at electrode/electrolyte interfaces.
 This investigation could impact the flux of ions, electrocatalytic activity, and the overall performance of electrochemical devices through the modulation of electrode surface potential.
   * <u>Relevant Publications</u>:
-    - Directional Molecular Transport in Iron Redox Flow Batteries by Interfacial Electrostatic Forces. [*Manuscript accepted in  J. Colloid Interface Sci, 2024*]
+    - [Directional Molecular Transport in Iron Redox Flow Batteries by Interfacial Electrostatic Forces.](https://doi.org/10.1016/j.jcis.2024.02.074) [*J. Colloid Interface Sci, 2024*]

 ### **Services**